neallred/upgit/README.md

 ```
 cargo build
-cp target/debug/upgit test/common/upgit
-./test/common/make-git-folder.sh
+./test/common/make-git-folder.sh --recreate
-./test/common/upgit ./test/common/git-folder
+./target/debug/upgit ./test/common/git-folder
 ```

-`make-git-folder.sh` create several repos as test/common/git-folder.
+`make-git-folder.sh` creates several repos as test/common/git-folder.
 It accepts a `--recreate` option that will remove the skeleton directory completely and start it over from scratch.
 Some of the repos created depend on network access.

 Automated assertions are still TODO, but you can manually check if STDOUT matches expectations.